 In this article, we’ll examine the impacts of CDN network choice on performance.
 We’ll also consider which live streaming CDNs are best for optimal video delivery performance.
 Finally, we’ll provide a list of some of the top-tier CDN networks available today, including the CDN that we use here at Dacast for live video streaming.

-Let’s begin with some background and context as to the role and importance of CDNs for successful online video streaming.
+Let’s begin with some background and context as to the role and importance of video streaming CDNs for successful online broadcasting.

 Delivery: the central challenge of live streams

 The average internet speed is trending up, and mobile networks are faster than ever.
 Despite this, delivery is still the central challenge for live streaming and online video.
 Major live events have continued to be plagued by stream failure and other delivery issues.

 Streamers of Super Bowl 51 also encountered some widespread and significant problems to name only one concrete example.

 This example and others illustrate the delivery challenges of live streaming in a globally-connected world.
 To a lesser extent, the same problems also occur with video-on-demand (VOD).
 Video, and especially live video, is a bandwidth-intensive, technically-intensive process.
 Therefore, it is worth diving into the topic of the CDN network, how such systems work, and crucially, how to know if the CDN that your OVP uses is up to the task of live streaming a demanding event.